-Use this calculator to easily calculate the surface area of common bodies like a cube, rectangular box, cylinder, sphere, cone, and triangular prism.
-Formulas and explanation below.
+Use this surface area calculator to easily calculate the surface area of common 3-dimensional bodies like a cube, rectangular box, cylinder, sphere, cone, and triangular prism.
+Total surface area formulas and explanation below.

 How to calculate the surface area of a body?

-Depending on the type of body, there are different formulas and different required information you need.
+Depending on the type of body, there are different formulas and different required information you need to calculate surface area (a.k.a. total surface area).
 Bellow are the formulas for calculating surface area of the most common body types.

 In all surface area calculations, make sure that all lengths are measured in the same unit, e.g. inches, feet, mm, cm.
 The result from our surface area calculator will always be a square of the same unit: square feet, square inches, square meters, square cm, square mm. etc.